 3.5.1.
-Interaction and Communication between real robots on stage
+Communication between real robots

-During the performance, any real robot on stage may communicate with another real robot from the same team.
-The communication and interaction mode must be infrared (IR), Ultrasonic, Bluetooth or Zigbee.
+During the performance, any real robot may communicate with another real robot.
+The communication mode must be Bluetooth or Zigbee.

 3.5.2.
-Interaction and Communication between real robots on stage and virtual robots or items in the virtual environment
+Communication between real robots and virtual robots

-During the performance, any real robot on stage may communicate with virtual robot or any item in the virtual environment, however the communication mode must be Bluetooth or Zigbee.
+During the performance, any real robot may communicate with any virtual robot.
+The communication mode must be Bluetooth or Zigbee.

-3.5.3 Interaction and Communication between virtual robots in virtual environment During the performance, virtual robots in virtual environment can communicate with each other via programming.
+3.5.3 Interaction and Communication between virtual robots

+During the performance, virtual robots can communicate with each other via programming.

-3.5.4 It is the teams' responsibility to be aware that their communication does not interfere with other teams' robots when practicing or performing.
+3.5.4 It is the teams' responsibility to make sure that their communication does not interfere with other teams' robots when practicing or performing.
 No team is permitted to use radio frequency (RF) signals like WLAN wireless communication, as this may interfere with robots in other leagues.
 Teams with robot communication MUST explain the device as well as the program to the judges at the interview.